 Albatross chicks were also entertaining, if somewhat less appealing at close quarters:

 “The Royal chicks are doing well and all appear to have lost their first down.
 All sit up and snap their beaks indignantly as you trudge up the hill.
 Perhaps they resent your intrusion into their territory and would sooner be left to their rain, wind and cloud.
 I scratched one on the chest, to be beaten off by the young fellow vomiting oil over my hand and leg.”

-Proximity also encouraged in Ron a healthy respect for elephant seals, which spend much of their time in malodorous mud wallows, and fur seals, recovering in numbers from the ravages of hunting in the nineteenth and early twentieth centuries:
+Proximity also encouraged in Ron a healthy respect for elephant seals, which spend much of their time in malodorous mud wallows, and fur seals, recovering in numbers from the ravages of hunting in the 19th and early 20th centuries:

 “There were only two fur seals in the cave, where we keep the thermometer.
 Before going in it’s advisable to heave a few rocks in and about the cave to bring the seals out, as it would be a nasty business to corner a wild, scared fur seal.
 They’ve got it all over you when it comes to getting over the rocky ground.
 They’re real wizards.
 Doug last year was standing on a rock, photographing one of them, when it made a dive for the rock and Doug had to jump and got badly shaken and bruised.
 It’s always a good plan to avoid getting between the sea and them when the ground is difficult to get over, and especially when the rocks are slippery.
 I came across one near the point about 30 feet up a rocky slope.
 He slid down this slope on his belly and in a second or two was in the surf.”